Some halting problems for abelian sandpiles are undecidable in dimension three

 The right side of the figure shows what happens after we topple the left wire.
-The two~4 vertices are underlined.
-The toppling traveled through the left diode and set off the bottom wire.
-The 4 square in the diode on the right received one chip, but that wasn't enough to make it topple.
+The two~4 vertices are underlined on both sides.

-This gate waits for one of its two input wires to topple, and then topples its output wire.
-It can't topple either input wire because of the diodes.
-That makes it an {\sc or} gate.
+The toppling traveled through the left diode in the correct direction and set off the bottom wire.
+The 4 square in the diode on the right received one chip, but it was in the wrong direction, so that wasn't enough to make it topple.

-Having built two-input gates, we can construct {\sc and} and {\sc or} gates with arbitrarily many inputs by chaining together two-input gates as usual.
+Having built two-input gates with one output, we can construct {\sc and} and {\sc or} gates with arbitrarily many inputs by chaining together two-input gates as usual, and we can connect the one output wire to multiple output wires via diodes.
+(The diodes prevent output wires from toppling each other.)

 \end{subsection}